TechInnovate is a forum which combines resources to catalyse and lead technology innovation by:

 - Building a technology innovation ecosystem that can deliver internationally.

 TechInnovate aims to provide unparalleled access to Ireland's leading academic researchers, domain and industry experts while the activity is underpinned by world-class facilities available through the support network.
 TechInnovate offers two core programmes of activity: the Fellowship Programme and the Industry Training workshops.
+In 2017/2018, we added a new strand through our Springboard+ course for homemakers, the unemployed and the formerly self-employed.

 Innovation Taskforce Report and Innovation 2020